 Applicants wanting to be considered for Chancellors and CSC scholarships need to apply to the university admissions portal first and then also fill in a separate scholarship application for the Chancellors Scholarships or China Scholarship Council

-Please discuss with your preferred project advisor before applying to the scholarships.
+Please discuss with your preferred project supervisor before applying to the scholarships.

-Below is an overview of the application process to help you plan and get started - if you have any questions about it please ask PhysicsPG@warwick.ac.uk.
+Below is an overview of the application process to help you plan and get started, if you have any questions please email PhysicsPG@warwick.ac.uk.

 - Start here to find out about the groups and projects.

 - A detailed research proposal is NOT needed - you are asked for one if you apply for a scholarship but MUST discuss it first with us.
 For regular applications, please just upload a placeholder file so that the application form still submits.

 - If you have several areas of interest it may be more likely that you will find a funded place.

 - Please feel free to contact academics directly or discuss with the PG Admissions Tutor if you are unsure.